WebQit/docs/objective-sql/docs/getting-started/overview/README.md

     const client = new IDB;
     ```

-3. To work with Objective SQL's in-memory object storage, import and instantiate the *ODM* language driver.
+3. To work with Objective SQL's in-memory object storage, import and instantiate the *ODB* language driver.

     > This is an environment-agnostic in-memory store.